Faithful real embedding of a three-dimensional complex Kochen-Specker configuration: Explicit list of the 165 rays and their images in R6

 \subsection{Explicit realification}

-For concreteness, we list the real images of all 165 rays that have been previously enumerated and depicted in Fig.~2 of Ref.~\cite{harding2025remarksIJTP}, as well as in Fig.~1 of Ref.~\cite{Cabello2025}, and Fig.~1 of Ref.~\cite{svozil-2025-MYOCHS}.
-Each row of Table~\ref{tab:all-vectors} contains a label, the corresponding ray in $\CC^3$, and its image in $\RR^6$ under the canonical realification map~\eqref{eq:phi0} (with no additional phase factors).
-For a vector $(z_1,z_2,z_3)\in\CC^3$ we write its real image as
+For concreteness, in Table~\ref{tab:all-vectors} we provide the explicit coordinates for all 165 rays in the configuration.
+The orthogonality graph of these rays---which visualises the logical structure of the proof---is depicted in Fig.~2 of Ref.~\cite{harding2025remarksIJTP}, as well as in Fig.~1 of Ref.~\cite{Cabello2025} and Fig.~1 of Ref.~\cite{svozil-2025-MYOCHS}.
+In our tabulation, each row contains a label, the corresponding ray in $\mathbb{C}^3$, and its image in $\mathbb{R}^6$ under the canonical realification map~\eqref{eq:phi0} (i.e., with phases $\theta_k=0$).
+For a vector $(z_1,z_2,z_3)\in\mathbb{C}^3$ we write its real image as

 \begingroup \endgroup